 Cpmview regularly posts updates, blogs, and articles about the developments of the CSRD.

 - Difference between Non-Financial Reporting Directive vs. Corporate Sustainability Reporting Directive

 - Role of the CFO in Corporate Sustainability Reporting

-- Start preparing for CSRD
+- Start preparing for the Corporate Sustainability Reporting Directive

-- Embrace CSR-reporting in compliance with CSRD in SAP Analytics Cloud & OneStream
+- Embrace CSR reporting in compliance with CSRD in SAP Analytics Cloud & OneStream.

-With our experience in streamlining reporting processes, solving complex data management puzzles, and XHTML formatting, we will guide you to complete your integrated reporting to become CSRD compliant by 2024.
+With our experience streamlining reporting processes, solving complex data management puzzles, and XHTML formatting, we will guide you to complete your integrated reporting to become CSRD compliant by 2024.